k-privateai/k-privateai.github.io/_pages/activities.md

 # KAIST Silicon Valley Talent Attraction Roundtable @ 22-Jan-2026

-[K-PAI](/) is organizing a strategic roundtable meeting with KAIST Professor Chaegwon Lim as part of the Ministry of Science and ICT's "Performance-Driven Overseas Talent Attraction Program."
+[K-PAI](/) organized a strategic roundtable meeting with KAIST Professor Chaegwon Lim as part of the Ministry of Science and ICT's "Performance-Driven Overseas Talent Attraction Program."
 This initiative represents a significant opportunity to bridge Silicon Valley's Korean scientific and engineering community with Korea's national talent development strategy.

 <div class="img-container-justified">
 &nbsp;